-Divorced or widowed?
+1. Divorced or widowed?

 While it may seem harsh, especially in cases where the first partner died, marriage clerks must be able to prove that the marriage is legal, which requires knowing that any previous marriages are now void.

-Most states in the USA used to require mandatory physical examinations before marriage; these examinations also included testing for certain diseases, including venereal disease as well as serious contagious diseases such as rubella and tuberculosis.
+Most states in the USA used to require mandatory physical examinations before marriage.
+These examinations also included testing for certain diseases, including venereal disease as well as serious contagious diseases such as rubella and tuberculosis.
 These laws were originally created to help stop the spread of these diseases.

 To find out whether or not you will need a physical examination before you can apply for a license, look up your state’s specific marriage requirements.
 If you do require an exam, you will likely need proof from the physician with you when you apply in person for your marriage license.